morsliomar-cloud/PFE-SIEM-/README(6).md

 | Python 3 | 3.9+ |
 | `curl` | Included in Git Bash |

-> **VirtualBox Host-Only network prerequisite:** Before starting any VMs, verify that a Host-Only network at `10.10.10.1 / 255.255.255.0` exists in VirtualBox (File → Tools → Network Manager → Host-only Networks).
+> **VirtualBox Host-Only network prerequisite:** Before starting any VMs, verify that a Host-Only network exists in VirtualBox (File → Tools → Network Manager → Host-only Networks).
 Create it if missing.
 The VMs will not be able to reach Docker without this adapter.

 ### Windows / Git Bash — mandatory setup